asosnovsky/R-Intro-Class/06_functions.md

 ?plot
 ```

-This will show the documentation for the `plot` function in R (see the bottom left screen in R-studio).
+This will show the documentation for the `plot` function in R (see the bottom right screen in R-studio).

 ## Assignment 1